ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

- INCLUDING  A  BRIEF  EXPLANATION  OF  THE BASIS FOR THE SUSPENSION AND A DESCRIPTION OF THE ALLEGED BEHAVIOR THAT VIOLATED THE  CODE  OF  CONDUCT THAT  INCLUDES  THE  DATE,  TIME,  AND  PLACE  OF THE SCHEDULED INFORMAL CONFERENCE WITH THE PRINCIPAL, THE RIGHT TO APPEAL A SUSPENSION, AND THE PROCEDURES FOR APPEAL.
+ INCLUDING  A  BRIEF  EXPLANATION  OF  THE BASIS FOR THE SUSPENSION AND A DESCRIPTION OF THE ALLEGED BEHAVIOR THAT VIOLATED THE  CODE  OF  CONDUCT THAT  INCLUDES  THE  DATE,  TIME,  AND  PLACE  OF THE SCHEDULED INFORMAL CONFERENCE WITH THE PRINCIPAL, THE RIGHT TO  APPEAL  A  SUSPENSION,  THE PROCEDURES  FOR  APPEAL,  AND  THE  MANNER  AND  LOCATION OF ALTERNATIVE INSTRUCTION TO BE PROVIDED TO  THE  STUDENT  FOR  THE  DURATION  OF  THE SUSPENSION IF THE STUDENT IS SUSPENDED OUT OF SCHOOL.
   (2)  THE  STUDENT AND THE PARENT OR PERSON IN PARENTAL RELATION TO THE STUDENT SHALL BE GIVEN AN OPPORTUNITY FOR AN  INFORMAL  CONFERENCE  WITH THE  PRINCIPAL.
 AT THE CONFERENCE, THE  STUDENT AND PARENT OR PERSON IN PARENTAL RELATION SHALL BE AUTHORIZED TO  REVIEW  ALL  EVIDENCE  OF  THE ALLEGED  MISCONDUCT, PRESENT THE  STUDENT'S VERSION OF THE EVENT, TO ASK QUESTIONS OF THE COMPLAINING WITNESSES, AND  TO  BE  REPRESENTED  BY  AN ATTORNEY  OR  ADVOCATE.
-THE  AFORESAID  NOTICE  AND  OPPORTUNITY  FOR  AN INFORMAL  CONFERENCE SHALL TAKE PLACE PRIOR TO SUSPENSION OF THE STUDENT UNLESS THE STUDENT'S PRESENCE IN THE SCHOOL POSES A CONTINUING DANGER TO PERSONS OR PROPERTY OR AN ONGOING THREAT OF DISRUPTION TO  THE  ACADEMIC PROCESS,  IN  WHICH  CASE  THE  STUDENT'S  NOTICE AND OPPORTUNITY FOR AN INFORMAL CONFERENCE SHALL TAKE PLACE AS SOON AFTER THE SUSPENSION BEGINS AS IS REASONABLY PRACTICABLE.
+THE  AFORESAID  NOTICE  AND  OPPORTUNITY FOR AN INFORMAL CONFERENCE SHALL TAKE PLACE PRIOR TO SUSPENSION OF THE  STUDENT UNLESS THE STUDENT'S PRESENCE IN THE SCHOOL POSES A CONTINUING DANGER TO PERSONS  OR  PROPERTY OR AN ONGOING THREAT OF DISRUPTION TO THE ACADEMIC
+ S. 1040--B  9

+ PROCESS, IN WHICH CASE THE  STUDENT'S  NOTICE  AND  OPPORTUNITY  FOR  AN INFORMAL CONFERENCE SHALL TAKE PLACE AS SOON AFTER THE SUSPENSION BEGINS AS IS REASONABLY PRACTICABLE.
-  B. FOR A  PERIOD  NOT  TO  EXCEED  TWENTY  CONSECUTIVE  SCHOOL  DAYS, PROVIDED THAT THE SUSPENSION OF SUCH STUDENT IS NOT PROHIBITED BY SUBDI- VISION TWO OF SECTION TWENTY-EIGHT HUNDRED ONE OF THIS CHAPTER, OR FOR A PERIOD IN EXCESS OF TWENTY CONSECUTIVE SCHOOL DAYS, PROVIDED THE SUSPEN- SION  SHALL  ONLY  BE FOR VIOLENT ACTS DESCRIBED IN SUBDIVISION THREE OF THIS SECTION, AN EXCEPTION TO ANY PROHIBITION OF SUSPENSION DESCRIBED IN SUBDIVISION TWO OF SECTION TWENTY-EIGHT HUNDRED ONE OF THIS CHAPTER,  OR PURSUANT TO APPLICABLE FEDERAL LAW.
+  B.  FOR  A  PERIOD  NOT  TO  EXCEED  TWENTY CONSECUTIVE SCHOOL DAYS, PROVIDED THAT THE SUSPENSION OF SUCH STUDENT IS NOT PROHIBITED BY SUBDI- VISION TWO OF SECTION TWENTY-EIGHT HUNDRED ONE OF THIS CHAPTER, OR FOR A PERIOD IN EXCESS OF TWENTY CONSECUTIVE SCHOOL DAYS, PROVIDED THE SUSPEN- SION SHALL ONLY  BE  FOR  CONDUCT  THAT  FALLS  UNDER  AN  EXCEPTION  AS DESCRIBED  IN A CODE OF CONDUCT ADOPTED PURSUANT TO SECTION TWENTY-EIGHT HUNDRED ONE OF THIS CHAPTER OR PURSUANT TO APPLICABLE FEDERAL LAW.
   (1) NO STUDENT MAY BE SUSPENDED FOR A PERIOD IN EXCESS OF FIVE CONSEC- UTIVE SCHOOL DAYS  WITHOUT APPROVAL FROM THE SUPERINTENDENT.
   (2) IF APPROVED, SUCH STUDENT AND THE PARENT  OR  PERSON  IN  PARENTAL RELATION  TO SUCH STUDENT SHALL HAVE HAD AN OPPORTUNITY FOR A FAIR HEAR- ING, UPON  REASONABLE  WRITTEN  NOTICE,  WHICH  SHALL  INCLUDE  A  BRIEF DESCRIPTION  OF  THE FACTS UPON WHICH THE ALLEGED VIOLATIONS OF THE CODE OF CONDUCT ARE BASED, THE SECTION  OF  THE  CODE  OF  CONDUCT  THAT  THE STUDENT IS ALLEGED TO HAVE VIOLATED, AND THE DATE, TIME AND PLACE OF THE HEARING.
-PRIOR TO THE HEARING, COPIES OF  ALL  EVIDENCE  REGARDING  THE ALLEGED  INCIDENT  SHALL BE PROVIDED TO THE STUDENT AND PARENT OR PERSON IN PARENTAL RELATION TO THE STUDENT.
-THE HEARING SHALL BE CONVENED WITH- IN FIVE DAYS OF THE WRITTEN NOTICE,  UNLESS  THE  PARENT  OR  PERSON  IN PARENTAL RELATION TO THE STUDENT OR STUDENT REQUESTS A LATER DATE.
+PRIOR  TO  THE HEARING, COPIES OF ALL EVIDENCE REGARDING THE ALLEGED INCIDENT, INCLUDING BUT NOT LIMITED TO  STATEMENTS  BY  STUDENTS AND  STAFF, VIDEO SURVEILLANCE, ANECDOTAL RECORDS, PHOTOGRAPHS AND OTHER DOCUMENTARY EVIDENCE, AUDIO RECORDINGS, AND OTHER MATERIALS  RELATED  TO THE  INCIDENT  SHALL  BE PROVIDED TO THE STUDENT AND PARENT OR PERSON IN PARENTAL RELATION TO THE STUDENT, AND TO ANY ATTORNEY OR ADVOCATE OF THE STUDENT, AS WELL AS  NOTICE  OF  THE  TIME,  MANNER  AND  PLACE  OF  THE PROVISION  OF ALTERNATIVE INSTRUCTION WHEN A STUDENT IS REMOVED FROM THE SCHOOL BUILDING BECAUSE OF THE SUSPENSION PROCEEDING.
+THE HEARING  SHALL BE CONVENED WITHIN FIVE DAYS OF THE WRITTEN NOTICE, UNLESS THE PARENT OR PERSON  IN  PARENTAL RELATION TO THE STUDENT OR STUDENT REQUESTS A LATER DATE.
   (3) AT THE HEARING, SUCH STUDENT SHALL HAVE  THE  RIGHT  OF  REPRESEN- TATION  BY  AN ATTORNEY OR ADVOCATE, WITH THE RIGHT TO REQUEST THE PRES- ENCE OF AND QUESTION WITNESSES AGAINST SUCH STUDENT AND TO  REQUEST  THE PRESENCE OF AND PRESENT WITNESSES AND OTHER EVIDENCE ON THEIR BEHALF.
-  (4) WHERE THE STUDENT IS A STUDENT WITH  A  DISABILITY  OR  A  STUDENT PRESUMED  TO  HAVE  A DISABILITY, THE PROVISIONS OF SUBDIVISION SEVEN OF THIS SECTION SHALL ALSO APPLY.
+  (4)  WHERE  THE  STUDENT  IS  A STUDENT WITH A DISABILITY OR A STUDENT PRESUMED TO HAVE A DISABILITY, THE PROVISIONS OF SUBDIVISION SIX OF THIS SECTION SHALL ALSO APPLY.
- S. 1040--A  9

   (5) WHERE A STUDENT HAS BEEN SUSPENDED IN ACCORDANCE WITH  THIS  PARA- GRAPH,  THE  BOARD  OF EDUCATION OR TRUSTEES, THE CHANCELLOR OF THE CITY SCHOOL DISTRICT IN THE CASE OF THE CITY SCHOOL DISTRICT OF THE  CITY  OF